Asymptotic behavior of Carleman weight functions and application to controllability: Asymptotic behavior of smooth functions

-In this section, we aim to establish the asymptotic behavior for a smooth function which will be applied in particular in the next section to Carleman weight functions.
+In this section, we aim to establish the asymptotic behavior of a smooth function which will be applied in particular in the next section to Carleman weight functions.
 To this end, we consider functions continuously defined in a neighborhood of $\overline{\Omega}$.
-We define the average and the difference operators as
+We define the average and difference operators, in the direction $e_{i}$, with $\{e_{i}\}_{i=1}^{d}$ being the usual basis of $\mathbb{R}^{d}$, as